 Information about improving nutrition and establishing healthy eating habits in school, child care, adult, and afterschool settings.
 Includes information about local school wellness policies.

 An overview of the areas that will be reviewed during the AR by a Nutrition Program Consultant from the CDE NSD.

 An overview of the appeal process for the CNPs administered by the CDE.

 - Child Nutrition Information and Payment System (CNIPS)

 The CNIPS is an online system for local sponsors of federal food programs to easily submit and track the status of their applications, claims, changes, and commodity requests to the CDE.

 Fiscal information to aid nutrition sponsors and to provide information about claiming meal reimbursements.

-Child nutrition programs data and statistics, including county profiles, free and reduced price data, school meal nutrition analysis, and summer meal service sites.
+CNPs data and statistics, including county profiles, free and reduced-price meals data, school meal nutrition analysis, and summer meal service sites.

 Reimbursement rates, annual eligibility scales, and funding information.

-U.S. Department of Agriculture Food & Nutrition Service (FNS) policies and procedures about nondiscrimination in the administration of the child nutrition and food distribution programs.
+USDA Food and Nutrition Service policies and procedures about nondiscrimination in the administration of the CNPs and FDP.